enewhuis/liquibook/README.md

 * Speed: between __2.0 million__ and __2.5 million__ inserts per second.
 See full [performance history](PERFORMANCE.md).

 ## Flexibility
-* Works with or without aggregate depth tracking
 * Optional aggregate depth tracking to any number of levels (static) or BBO only
 * Works with smart or regular pointers